 Submit an Application

-Apply their instructions precisely once you’ve chosen a lender for student loan consolidation.
+Once you’ve chosen a lender for student loan consolidation, follow their instructions precisely.
 Each lender may have slightly different requirements and processes.

 After selecting the most suitable lender based on your research, follow their guidelines meticulously when completing the application form for student loan refinancing.